MARIADB(1) MariaDB Database System MARIADB(1)

 commands only at the beginning of a line ending with a

-semicolon (“;”). mysql starts with this option enabled by
+semicolon (“;”). mariadb starts with this option enabled by

 default.
 However, even with this option, long-format commands